ome/ome-model/docs/sphinx/ome-tiff/data.rst

 An OME-TIFF dataset representative of the
-:doc:`High Content Screening </developers/screen-plate-well>` section of the OME Data Model were derived from the public `Broad Bioimage Benchmark Collection <https://data.broadinstitute.org/bbbc/>`_.
+:doc:`High Content Screening </developers/screen-plate-well>` section of the OME Data Model, derived from the public
+`Broad Bioimage Benchmark Collection <https://data.broadinstitute.org/bbbc/>`_.

 .. list-table::
   :header-rows: 1